Michelle Benítez

-Michelle Jonathan Benítez Valenzuela (born 12 February 1996) is a Mexican professional footballer who plays as a winger for Sacramento Republic.
+Michelle Jonathan Benítez Valenzuela (born 12 February 1996) is a Mexican professional footballer who plays as a winger for Sacramento Republic in the USL Championship.

 Career

 Youth

 Benítez started his career with small club in his hometown of Sinaloa.
 From 2011 to 2013 he played for Águilas de la UAS.
 He then joined Guadalajara's youth academy in 2013.
 He arrived to Chivas Youth Academy going through U-17 and U-20.
 Until finally reaching the first team, Matías Almeyda being the coach promoting Benítez to first team.

 Guadalajara

 Michelle Benítez made his official debut under Argentine coach Matias Almeyda in the Liga MX which was on March 4, 2017.
 He was subbed in at 46 minute against Toluca which ended in a 0-0 draw.

+Sacramento Republic FC

+On December 20, 2024, USL Championship side Sacramento Republic FC announced they had signed Benítez to a contract for the 2025 season.
+He signed a multi-year extension with the club on June 11, 2026.